RyanDaDeng/branching-assessment/readme.md

 ````

-Explanation: If the current score is 2 (include the result of question A), if the score >= 2, it goes to E else goes to F.
+Explanation: If the current score is 2 (include the result of question A), and the score >= 2, it goes to E else goes to F.

 ##### Strategy Pattern - Rule Design